Staffan BergwikProfessor

 About me

 I am professor in history of science and ideas.
 My teaching and research deal with the cultural history of the natural sciences in the modern era.
-Among my interests are questions of science and media in historical perspective, sensory history, scientific emotions, and gender and science.
+Among my interests are questions of time and temporality, science and media in historical perspective, sensory history, and scientific emotions.

 Teaching